Tractor Supply (TSCO) Gains As Market Dips: What You Should Know

 Investors will be hoping for strength from Tractor Supply as it approaches its next earnings release, which is expected to be April 27, 2023.
 On that day, Tractor Supply is projected to report earnings of $1.69 per share, which would represent year-over-year growth of 2.42%.
 Our most recent consensus estimate is calling for quarterly revenue of $3.3 billion, up 9.19% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $10.46 per share and revenue of $15.22 billion, which would represent changes of +7.72% and +7.17%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $10.46 per share and revenue of $15.22 billion.
+These totals would mark changes of +7.72% and +7.17%, respectively, from last year.

-Any recent changes to analyst estimates for Tractor Supply should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Tractor Supply.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.1% lower within the past month.
 Tractor Supply is holding a Zacks Rank of #3 (Hold) right now.

-Looking at its valuation, Tractor Supply is holding a Forward P/E ratio of 22.56.
-Its industry sports an average Forward P/E of 12.07, so we one might conclude that Tractor Supply is trading at a premium comparatively.
+Looking at its valuation, Tractor Supply is holding a Forward P/E ratio of 23.59.
+This represents a premium compared to its industry's average Forward P/E of 11.98.

-We can also see that TSCO currently has a PEG ratio of 2.35.
+It is also worth noting that TSCO currently has a PEG ratio of 2.48.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Retail - Miscellaneous was holding an average PEG ratio of 1.8 at yesterday's closing price.
+The Retail - Miscellaneous industry currently had an average PEG ratio of 1.86 as of yesterday's close.

 The Retail - Miscellaneous industry is part of the Retail-Wholesale sector.
-This industry currently has a Zacks Industry Rank of 99, which puts it in the top 40% of all 250+ industries.
+This group has a Zacks Industry Rank of 153, putting it in the bottom 40% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.